gurjeevanmalhi/Airline-On-Time-Performance-Analysis/README.md

 - Chicago, Atlanta, and Dallas serve as top flight hubs with high volume.
 Recommendation: Prioritize infrastructure investment and staffing strategies in these cities to support efficient hub operations and reduce congestion.

+---

+## Assumptions and Caveats:

+Throughout the analysis, the following assumptions were made:

+- Controllable delays: Factors such as carrier-related delays and national air system issues.
+- Uncontrollable delays: Causes including weather conditions, late aircraft arrivals, and security-related interruptions.
+- The classification of delay types may vary depending on the specific context or analysis framework.

+---

 ## Technologies and Key Skills Used

 - PostgreSQL